QASchoolUSA/quic-nodejs-rtc/README.md

    ```bash
    npm start
    ```
-2. Open your browser and navigate to `https://localhost:3000` to see the application in action.
+2. Open your browser and navigate to `https://localhost:3443` to use the application over HTTPS.

 ## 🔐 Security Features